IMPORTANT: Personal weapons of any kind are prohibited and are not to be brought with applicants when reporting for training!

 Prior to their appointment as a Pennsylvania State Police Cadet, applicants who cannot swim are encouraged to enroll in a basic swimming program that is designed to enable them to successfully complete the preliminary swimming test.
 When Cadets report to the training facility, they will be given a preliminary swimming test in which their ability to perform basic swimming skills is required to qualify for the Emergency Water Safety Course.
 Cadets must demonstrate their ability to successfully pass the following swimming skills:

 Cadets are required to reside at the training facility.
 Meals and lodging are provided at no cost to the Cadet.
 Cadets scheduled to remain at the training facility on weekends for non-disciplinary related matters are permitted visitors during specified hours.
 Cadets restricted for disciplinary reasons are not permitted visitors.
 Weekends off are considered a privilege and are subject to withdrawal for failure to achieve or maintain training requirements.

 Cadets provide their own transportation to and from the training facility.
 Parking space is allocated for personal vehicles.
 Use of personal vehicles during training is governed by rules and regulations.

 Upon successful completion of training, Cadets are promoted to the rank of Trooper and assigned to a Troop for the duration of the 18-month probationary period.
-The Department’s current policy requires a newly-promoted Trooper to remain in their first Troop assignment for the duration of the 18-month probationary period, which is approximately one year from the date of their graduation from the academy.
+The Department’s current policy requires a newly-promoted Trooper to remain in their first Troop assignment for the duration of the 18-month probationary period and two years from their date of graduation from the academy (Effective January 1, 2020).
 Further assignments are based upon the needs of the Department and may result in assignment to any Pennsylvania State Police field installation in the Commonwealth.
 Therefore, it is incumbent upon every applicant to ensure that their family is fully aware of the possibility of having to relocate and the type of duty to which the applicant may be assigned.